mozilla-it/sumo/README.md

 # SUMO Data Access

 Scripts to pull data from various sources for SUMO Dashboards and upload it to GCP.
-Each data source runs independently.

 ## Datasource Overview